 If you’re a crafty person and we don’t mean deceitfully, you might need more storage for your art supplies.
 These empty bins can be repurposed to hold all types of art, craft, and drawing supplies that you may have.
 You can paint over the jug and place it wherever your main art station resides.
 No more painting or drawing or artsy clutter in general, just a tidy space with designated areas for all your supplies.

 Redesign them or not, but these empty bins can still make nice, upright storage for your magazines and newspapers.
 You can keep them tucked under a table where they’re just enough on display.
 Sometimes loose paper like magazines, can be hard to place and ultimately add up your clutter.
 It’s good to have a designated place to dump them once your done reading them.

-20. Turn it into a beach tote
+21. Turn it into a Beach Tote

 By applying the same crafty techniques to the makeshift picnic basket, you can also make it into a beach tote.
 When you live close to the beach or go there religiously to relax, it’s nice to have a simple and sturdy bag to hold all your things.
-Plus, since it’s plastic, it’ll be sturdy than anya actual tote bag you own.
+Plus, since it’s plastic, it’ll be sturdy than any actual tote bag you own.

 DIY projects can truly be fun and bring about helpful inventions to live life easier.
 One of those fun projects you can do is create a stacked shelving unit in your garage.
 You can paint over the buckets if you’d like, but it doesn’t matter too much.
 Just glue them on top of each other with them all facing outward and now you have concise storage for everything!

-22. Potato and Root storage
+23. Potato and Root Storage

 You can even turn this empty jug into a diaper caddy.
 Just do a bit beforehand research and line the plastic jug with fabric.
-Once you get a little creative with it, you can make your own cutesy diaper bag for your nursery.
+Once you get a little creative with it, you can make your cutesy diaper bag for your nursery.